Julie Norman, BS, E-RYT, ES, CHC

 Career wise, I originally wanted to be a marine biologist.
 I’m OBSESSED with sharks (I have two tattooed on my left forearm) and as a kid I wanted whales and ponies for pets even though we lived in the midwest.
 I eventually got the pony (actually a quite large horse), Patrick, which led me to stay local for college so I could continue showjumping competitions with him.
 My sport and recovery led me to the field of nutrition.
 I received a bachelor’s degree in Dietetics from the University of Akron in 1998 and launched my own business, Real Nutrition, LLC, in early 1999.
 For over a decade, I worked mainly in eating disorders treatment with some sports nutrition and wellness consulting as well.
-As a registered dietitian and yoga teacher I’ve had the pleasure of serving the following organizations:
+As a registered dietitian, yoga teacher and/or health coach.
+I’ve had the pleasure of serving the following organizations:

 - The Summa Health System NIH research study on wellness

 - Laurelwood Hospital and Counseling Center (full-time clinical dietitian)

 - Baldwin-Wallace College Health Services